lbruney/jade-watcher/README.md

 - `debug (boolean)`      print to console or terminal; Default is true

 ## Debugging
-* Default `src` and `out` values assume that the jade files resides in directories `src/views`.
+* Default `src` value assumes that the jade files reside in directories `src/views`.
 The `static/views` directories will be created automatically when jade-watcher runs, so assuming the entire app is in directory `myApp` then:

 ```
 myApp/